Apply Online

 How to Apply for a Consortium Fellowship

-NERFC strongly encourages applicants to discuss their projects with the staffs of the repositories they plan to visit before submitting their proposals; online catalogs, while useful, cannot replace talking to a knowledgeable curator.
+NERFC strongly encourages applicants to discuss their projects with the staffs of the repositories they plan to visit before submitting their proposals; the Consortium requires contact with staff and participating organizations to gain wider scope of the collections they wish to visit.
 Candidates will be notified of the outcome of the competition approximately eight weeks after the application deadline.

 Where to apply: Application Portal

-• A current, short curriculum vitae, (no more than 3 pages).
+- A current, short curriculum vitae, (no more than 2 pages)

 The proposal should include: